abossard/abraka-dapra/components/README.md

 # Dapr Components

 This directory holds the resource definitions used by Operation Snacktopus.
-For quick local smoke tests, only `statestore.yaml` is active – it uses the in-memory state store so no Redis dependency is required.
+The active `statestore.yaml` points at Redis, so make sure a Redis instance is available on `localhost:6379` before running the multi-app template.

 To enable additional integrations, remove the `.disabled` suffix and provide the backing service: